The law requires Local Authorities (LAs) to establish a co-ordinated admission scheme that will apply to all secondary schools.

 Parent(s)/carer(s) of Blackburn with Darwen children resident in the borough wishing to apply for admission at schools in neighbouring Councils must list the preference(s) on the Blackburn with Darwen common application form/online form.

-Between 4 January 2020 and 5 February 2020 the LA’s Schools Admissions Team will consider the list of children that can be offered and refused admission for all schools.
+Between 3 January 2021 and 4 February 2021 the LA’s Schools Admissions Team will consider the list of children that can be offered and refused admission for all schools.
 Where a child can be offered admission at more than one school, the LA will offer admission at the school that is the highest ranked preference.
 Any changes to the list of children to be offered and refused admission will be communicated to the schools.

-The LA’s Schools Admissions Team will send letters on 1 March 2020 to all parent(s)/carer(s) of BwD children informing them of the outcome of the application for admission into a secondary school.
+The LA’s Schools Admissions Team will send letters on 1 March 2021 to all parent(s)/carer(s) of Blackburn with Darwen children informing them of the outcome of the application for admission into a secondary school.

 If admission is refused to any of the preferred schools, a letter will be sent which will inform parent(s)/carer(s) of the alternative school to be offered.
 The LA’s letter will advise parent(s)/carer(s) of their right of appeal and provide details of the appeals process.

-All parent(s)/carer(s) will be asked to return acceptance/refusal slips to the Council’s Schools Admissions Team by 8 March 2020.
-After this date the LA will inform the relevant admission authorities of the children whose parent(s)/carer(s) have not returned slips.
+All parent(s)/carer(s) will be asked to confirm acceptance/refusal of the school place offered, either by using the on-line system or by telephone to the Council’s Schools Admissions Team, by 15 March 2021.
+After this date the LA will inform the relevant Admission Authorities of the children whose parent(s)/carer(s) have not accepted the places offered at their schools.

-The admission authorities will write to these parent(s)/carer(s), informing them that if the offer/refusal slip is not returned within 7 days, the place will be withdrawn.
-If after 7 days no slip is received, the Admission Authorities will tell the LA which children to withdraw from the offer list.
+The Admission Authorities will write to these parent(s)/carer(s), informing them that if the place is not accepted within 7 days (either via the on-line system or by telephone), the place will be withdrawn.
+If after 7 days the place has not been accepted, the Admission Authorities will tell the LA which children to withdraw from the offer list.
 If the school has a reserve list the LA will make further offers and inform the schools of these children.
 The process will continue until all places have been allocated.

 Late applications received between the closing date and the allocation date